DengPingFan/SINet/README.md

 ### 2.2.
 Usage

 The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX TITAN GPU of 24GB Memory.
-(Note that our model also supports low memory GPU (~xx MB per image))
+(Note that our model also supports low memory GPU (~xx MB per image)).

+> To be continued, please star our project for the updating infos.

 1. Configuring your environment (Prerequisites):